 Rowland Surname, Meaning, History & Origin

-became Rowland as a surname in England and then often evolved into the patronymic Rowlands (son of Rowland) in Wales.
+Roland became Rowland as a surname in England and then often evolved into the patronymic Rowlands (son of Rowland) in Wales.
 Rowland is more prevalent than Rowlands as a surname outside the UK.

-Rowland Resources on
+Rowland Surname Resources on

 Wales.
 Rowland was a fairly common personal name in north

 Wales and may have emerged first as a surname in Caernarvonshire.
 One Rowland family began with Rowland ap John of Llanbebig.
 His son became a successful banker in London, returned as John Rowlands, and built his family estate at Plas y Nant in 1671.
 The Rowlands stayed there until Emma Rowlands’ marriage into the Bulkeley family in the 1750’s.
 Meanwhile Henry Rowland of Mellteyrn, the son of Rolant ap Robert, was Bishop of Bangor from 1598 to 1616.

 - Henry Rowlands of Plas Glyn, an early historian and antiquarian of his native Anglesey.
 His best-known work was Mona Antiqua Restaurata, published in 1723.
 Later Henry Rowlands were vicars at the local church in Llanedwen until the 1840’s.

 - and the Rowlands of Plas Tirion, Llanrug.
 Hugh Rowlands of this family was awarded the Victoria Cross during the Crimean War and later rose to be a General in the British Army.